taurreco/sr/README.md

 ### About

-NOTE: I am in the long process of changing the structure of this project, so all commits after 09a6c185963e0be8e02ccbb1eed5118c28ec5136 (September 12, 2022) are not garunteed to build.
+NOTE: I am in the long process of changing the structure of this project, so all commits after 09a6c185963e0be8e02ccbb1eed5118c28ec5136 (September 12, 2022) are not guaranteed to build.
+Please revert to that commit to experiment with the features.

 SR is a lightweight software rendering library written in C.  It exposes the main algorithms, data structures, and math behind the standard real-time rendering model used in popular graphics api's like OpenGL and DirectX3D.
 This project is entirely educational, and is free for anyone to use / adapt.
 SR is tested with the [Unity Framework](http://www.throwtheswitch.org/unity) and the examples use SDL2 in order to display its output buffer.